 Peer 2 Peer University:

 This course was designed specifically with Peer 2 Peer University in mind.
 P2PU is a non-profit organization that facilitates equitable learning beyond institutional walls.
 They have developed a new model for online and offline learning called Learning Circles which are lightly-facilitated study groups for people who want to take online courses, together, in-person.
-These facilitated learning circles ensure that more people have the motivation they need to finish an online course and ensure that more people have access to these free online courses.
+These facilitated learning circles ensure that more people have access to free online courses and the motivation to finish an online course, they might not have finished were they to take it on their own.

 About This Course:

 – This is an 8-week FREE online course, taught as a Learning Circle, where you will do most of the work at home and will then meet in person once a week for two hours to discuss the work you’ve done, share your work, and problem solve together as a group.

 – Registration is required, and should be done before attending the first in-person class through the P2PU website.

 – This class covers a lot of the basics of writing fiction, including: genres, character creation, setting, world building, dialogue, action, description, plotting, and editing.